monarch-initiative/mondo/docs/editors-guide/project-management.md

 - Please refer to the [pre-release checklist](https://mondo.readthedocs.io/en/latest/editors-guide/pre-release-checklist/) for necessary tasks before the release
 - Mondo should be released on a monthly basis on/around the first of the month.
 Instructions are [here](https://mondo.readthedocs.io/en/latest/developer-guide/release/).
-- If there are any delays with the release (more than a couple days), please communicate any delays in the release to the Mondo users on the mailing list and in Slack.
+- If there are any delays with the release (more than a couple days), please communicate these to the Mondo users on the mailing list and in Slack.
 Some of our users depend on the regular releases, such as EFO

 ## Website updates
 - The [Mondo website](https://mondo.monarchinitiative.org/) should be regularly updated (instructions are [here](https://mondo.readthedocs.io/en/latest/editors-guide/mondo-website-editing/)).
 Regular updates that may be needed include: